 In my group, I remember the other parents choosing “independent”, “motivated”, and “organized”.
-We all agreed that these were wonderful characteristics to develop, would lead to successful lives for our children, and a child with these skills would certainly be easier to parent.
+We all agreed that these were wonderful characteristics to develop and would lead to successful lives for our children.
+The parents said that children with these skills would be “easier” to manage.

 I know, sometimes it’s hard to feel grateful.
 When we experience sorrow or see others suffering, we tend to focus on what we feel is wrong with the world.

 Sometimes it’s political unrest that motivates you to become more involved in your local government.
 Maybe it’s a decline in your health that prompts you to make changes in your lifestyle.
-Perhaps the loss of a loved one makes you realize that life is short, that we should spend time with and appreciate our loved ones more, and to live our life to the fullest.
+Perhaps the loss of a friend or family member makes you realize that life is short.
+Then you’re prompted to spend more time with loved ones and live life to the fullest.
 We can be grateful for all these experiences.